Follow

 At this time we have a static Vue application, maybe we could use some data from our Laravel Controller and play with CSS classes.

-In our Laravel Controller, we will compute a darkMode random boolean that we will use in our Page.
+In our Laravel Controller, we will compute a darkMode random boolean that we will use on our Page.

-The Inertia render function takes a second parameter which is an associative array that will be passed as Vue props in our Page.
+The Inertia render function takes a second parameter which is an associative array that will be passed as Vue props in the Page.

 /app/Http/Controllers/IndexController.php